Next: Bibliography

 selected sequence

-into canonical form for transforming into canonical form.
+into canonical form for transforming

 In fact, if we take the 24 sequences of pairwise different points